Torres Strait Bêche-de-mer and Trochus fisheries

 Stock status determination

 Sandfish has been subject to a zero TAC since 1998.
-Illegal catch taken by Papua New Guinea nationals has been reported in recent years, but no such reports were received for 2018 (AFMA, 2019, pers. comm.).
+Illegal catch taken by Papua New Guinea nationals has been reported in previous years, but no such reports have been received since the 2017 to 2018 fishing season (AFMA, 2020, pers. comm.).
 On this basis, the stock is classified as not subject to overfishing.
-Since no recovery in overall density was observed between the full-scale surveys in 2004 and 2010, and there is no other robust information to inform stock status, the stock remains classified as overfished.
+Since no recovery in overall density was observed between 1998 and 2010, and there is no other robust information to inform stock status, the stock remains classified as overfished.

 White teatfish (Holothuria fuscogilva)

-White teatfish in Torres Strait is assumed to represent a single biological stock (Tim Skewes [CSIRO], 2013, pers. comm.).
+White teatfish in Torres Strait is assumed to represent a single biological stock (T Skewes, CSIRO, 2013, pers. comm.).

 The 2009 survey estimated the biomass of white teatfish to be 110 t.
 The resulting TAC for white teatfish (using the same methods described for prickly redfish) was 15 t.
 However, it is likely that this survey underestimated the biomass, as a result of the 20 m safety limit imposed on diving depth for survey operations.
 White teatfish can occur at depths of more than 40 m, and previous research indicates that most inhabit waters deeper than 20 m (SPC 1994).
 Furthermore, the northern Don Cay region (Figure 19.1) was not included in the survey, potentially contributing to an underestimate of stock size.
 Past surveys may also have underestimated abundance and biomass for similar reasons.
 Given the historical restrictions on the use of breathing apparatus in this fishery, the depth preference of white teatfish is also likely to have protected the species from some level of fishing effort.